mathieumoli/VICCPROJECT/notes.md

 smaller one.
 This algorithm is not very complex (more or less the complexity is n²).
 It is not the most energy saver (our energy one consumes 2604€ of electricity, the no violation one uses 2868 € & this one 2686€) but its penalties are not enormous too (31,57€ for the greedy and
 1413€ for the energy one) that's why it is a way to maximize revenue (9680€ for the greedy one, the noViolations one has 9529€ for the revenues and the energy one permits to earn 8380€).

+## Advice on the project
+This project has been very interesting since we could discover the problems related to allocation of vm's.
+Moreover, being able to see the results and the impact of some criterias on the revenue is also a good point.
+By implementing these algorithms which are different one from another, we can really put in practice what we saw during the lectures.
+In conclusion, we can say that the lecture and the projects interested us.